 Information from engagement during stage 1 was used to inform the writing of the first briefing documents.
 The majority of engagement in stage 1 took place from July to September with a "mop up" in October.
 This "mop up" ran together with the collaborative stakeholder workshops during stage 2 of engagement.
-Information from this second stage of engagement together with the output from the collaborative stakeholder workshops was designed to validate and/or supplement our findings.
+Information from this second stage of engagement together with the output from the collaborative stakeholder workshops does does and/or supplement our findings.